SenVU/unity-programming-asignments/README.md

-# unity programming asignments
+# Unity game scripting asignment

-all the assignments for the unity game scripting course for CMGT saxion
+The final assignment for the unity game scripting course for CMGT saxion